March 29, 2023

 Remote therapeutic monitoring (RTM) is a rapidly evolving area within the physical therapy field, allowing therapists to monitor patients’ progress remotely and provide valuable feedback.
-To ensure that the process is efficient, safe, and reliable, specific devices have been approved for RTM in physical therapy practices.
-In this blog post, we will explore the devices approved for RTM, focusing on FDA-approved software as a medical device.
+To ensure that the process is efficient, safe, and reliable, specific remote therapeutic monitoring devices have been approved for RTM in physical therapy practices.
+In this blog post, we will explore the remote therapeutic monitoring devices approved for RTM, focusing on FDA-approved software as a medical device.

 Software as a Medical Device (SaMD)

 The FDA considers software intended for one or more medical purposes as a “software as a medical device” if it performs these purposes without being part of a hardware medical device.
 In the context of remote therapeutic monitoring in physical therapy, SaMD can include mobile apps or web-based applications designed to monitor patients’ progress.

 Mobile Medical Applications

 Mobile medical applications are software applications that can be executed on a mobile platform, such as a smartphone or tablet, or a handheld commercial off-the-shelf computing platform.
 These applications can monitor medical information in real-time, making them suitable for RTM in physical therapy practices.